 To keep it simple, I use the top quality, full grain leather.
 I purchase leather by the side (the actual side of the cow) and cut it as needed.

-There are two types of “tanning,” transforming the leather from an animals skin to a durable material.
+There are two types of “tanning,” transforming the leather from animal skin to a durable material.
 The two types are Vegetable (Veg) tanned and Chrome tanned.

 As the name implies, veg tanned leather is tanned with tannins found in bark and plant material.
 The typical veg tanned leather is a pale brown.
 It can be left natural which will develop in to a dark brown patina.
 It can also be dyed it any color.